henrysmile2071/restaurant_list/README.md

 ## About

-Displays a list of restaurants with a simple search bar
+Add your account and start collecting your personal list of restaurants with a simple search bar.

 ### Functions